JParaska/05_TestingGrounds/README.md

 1. Refactoring to a Gun actor
 1. Attaching actors to components (TG50 Moving Fire logic to gun)
 1. Configuring the gun (TG51 Configuring the gun)
-1. Moving files from LFS to Git (Moved all assets into Static sub-folder)
+1. Moving files from LFS to Git (Moved all assets into Static sub-folder; TG52 Updated .gitattributes to track only Static sub-folder)